Henry F. Floyd

-Henry Franklin Floyd (born November 5, 1947) is a Senior United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
+Henry Franklin Floyd (born November 5, 1947) is a senior United States circuit judge of the United States Court of Appeals for the Fourth Circuit.

 Early life and education

 Born on November 5, 1947, in Brevard, North Carolina, Floyd received a Bachelor of Arts from Wofford College in 1970 and a Juris Doctor from the University of South Carolina School of Law in 1973.

 Professional career

 Floyd served in the South Carolina House of Representatives from 1972 to 1978.
 He was elected as a Democrat.
 Floyd was in private practice in South Carolina from 1973 to 1992.
 He was a South Carolina Circuit Court judge, Thirteenth Judicial Circuit Court of South Carolina from 1992 to 2003.

 Federal judicial service

 District court service

 On May 15, 2003, Floyd was nominated by President George W. Bush to a seat on the United States District Court for the District of South Carolina vacated by Dennis Shedd.
 Floyd was confirmed by the United States Senate on September 22, 2003, and received his commission on September 24, 2003.
-His service terminated on October 6, 2011, due to elevation to the Fourth Circuit.
+His service terminated on October 6, 2011, due to elevation to the court of appeals.

 Floyd presided over the case of José Padilla, a United States citizen detained by President Bush as an enemy combatant.
 In 2005, Floyd ruled that Bush did not have the authority to hold Padilla as an enemy combatant.